Build multisyllable word decoding skills with a Science of Reading based worksheet pack.

 Easily Prepare This Resource for Your Students

-Use the Download button download the PDF or Editable Google Slides version of this resource.
+Use the dropdown arrow on the Download button to choose between the PDF or Editable Google Slides version of this resource.

 These worksheets can also be used as a: